MichaelMarkert/GND4C/OpenRefine2JSON/readme.md

 ## *English version*

-Custom exporter script to generate complex JSON with repeating elements for GND4C workflows from an OpenRefine project via the Templating Export.
+Custom exporter script to generate complex JSON with nonrepeating and repeating elements for GND4C workflows from an OpenRefine project via the Templating Export.
 The folder contains
 - a demo dataset (person entities from the wikibase instance FactGrid (https://database.factgrid.de/wiki/Main_Page) to import to OpenRefine,
 - a JSON template of all processed elements (not a JSON schema!), and
-- a file with the script for Export=>Templating... containing all four elements needed for the OpenRefine export form
+- a file containing all script blocks needed for Export=>Templating...

 ### Comment on the current state

 - the script is work in progress
-- for testing purposes every element gets exported even when it is empty
+- for testing purposes every relevant element gets exported even when it is empty

 ### Steps